olalakul/s3-website-with-boto3/README.md

 #### Why this project

-As a Data Scientist, I do care that my projects are running in production, therefore my interest in Data Engineering and DevOps part.
+As a Data Scientist, I do care that my projects are deployed and running in production, therefore my interest in Data Engineering and DevOps part.
 I also care, that business-users have access to insights and advanced visualizations that I produce.

-Therefore I make those visualizations, including interactive visualizations, with Jupyter notebooks.
-They are easily converted to HTML files, which can constitute static website.
-And I host those websites.
+Therefore I make interactive visualizations with Jupyter notebooks.
+Each Jupyter notebook can easily be converted to HTML file (or HTML file and images), which in turn can constitute static website.
+I host those websites.

 AWS S3 is a perfect opportunity to host everything simple and quickly.
+Boto3 is AWS SDK for python.
 I am just starting with boto3 and I love it.
 No mouse-clicking, just python script.